andreasabel/inCode/entry/a-brief-primer-on-classical-and-quantum-mechanics.md

 If you feel inclined, or this post was particularly helpful for you, why not consider [supporting me on Patreon](https://www.patreon.com/justinle/overview), or a [BTC donation](bitcoin:3D7rmAYgbDnp4gp4rf22THsGt74fNucPDU)? :)

+[^1]: Why is it called the "Path Integral" formulation?
+When we add up something
+    at every single point on a path, we are mathematically perfoming a "Path Integral".
+So Path Integral Formulation means "physics based on the adding up stuff for every point on a path".